ServerlessLife/serverless-spy/doc/DynamoDB.md

 });
 ```

 **⚠️Warning: DynamoDB can have only two Lambdas subscribed to DynamoDB Streams.
-If your primary stack already has two, you could not use DynamoDB interception.
+If your primary stack already has two, you can not use DynamoDB interception.
 You should [exclude DynamoDB interception in your CDK stack](./CDK_construct.md):
 ```typescript
 serverlessSpy.spy({
   spyDynamoDB: false,